HeadSense

 Business overview

 HeadSense Medical develops noninvasive intracranial pressure (ICP) monitors designed to assist in the treatment of patients suffering from severe traumatic brain injury (TBI), stroke, and brain tumors.
-The core technology involves a disposable headset that emits an acoustic signal through the skull, which is then analyzed by a proprietary signal-processing algorithm to determine ICP levels.
-The device integrates with tablets or smartphones for data analysis and display, serving the Health Tech & Life Sciences sector, particularly in digital healthcare and medical devices for hospitals and healthcare providers.
+Its core product, the HeadSense ICP monitor, utilizes a headset-like disposable unit that continuously monitors ICP levels.
+The device emits an acoustic signal through the skull, which is then analyzed by a proprietary signal-processing algorithm to provide ICP readings in mmHg, with data displayable on tablets or smartphones.
+The company operates within the Health Tech & Life Sciences sector, specifically focusing on Digital Healthcare and Medical Devices, serving healthcare providers in geomarkets such as the United States, Germany, Israel, and Japan.

 Strategic signal